 Often, as I do a fingernail evaluation, I see missing lunulae (those little white moons,) which means that there is poor oxygenation to the tissues–meditation could help this.
-When I ask my clients if they remember to breath (I mean conscious deep breathing!) they tell me they just forget to breathe.
+When I ask my clients if they remember to breathe (I mean conscious deep breathing!) they tell me they just forget to breathe.
 I’m guilty of this as well.
 So, how do we find ways to remind ourselves to breathe deeper?
-These three things help consistently (and fairly quickly) to reestablish oxygenated cells:
+These three things help consistently (and fairly quickly) to reestablish and oxygenate cells:

 Meditations–See the techniques below:

-Deep breathing exercises such as the Oxycise Plus method or just taking time out several times each day to breathe deeply!
+Deep breathing exercises such as the Oxycise method (a no-impact exercise you can do by just sitting in your chair) or just taking time out several times each day to breathe deeply!

 Meditation Method #1: